eng-james-o/DroneDesign/README.md

 ## License

 This project is licensed under the MIT License.
-See the (LICENSE)[LICENSE] file for details.
+See the [LICENSE](LICENSE) file for details.